theparakeetiscool/Robotic-Hand---Senior-Project/README.md

 If you'd like to use this code you will likely have to change out the pins according to what you're using (and what board you're using)

+To utilize the keyboard control in the code, you need some sort of program that can send keystrokes as serial data (Arduino IDE doesn't have this as a feature).
+I personally used coolterm but it's not super important.
+Unfortunately, doing it this way means that you can't write data to serial while using the serial terminal application
+This is the main reason why encoder data isn't incorporated, because I could not find a good way of displaying it.

 Hardware required:
 2 L298N Motor Drivers
 5 N20 DC Motors